dh3968mlq/historicaldate/README.md

 | htext_end | Hover text linked to the marker drawn at *hdate_end* |
 | color (or colour) | Colour to draw the event or life
 | url | hyperlink, active by clicking on the displayed label |
+| rank | An integer, use together with *max_rank* to control which rows are displayed

 ## Date formats